India Willoughby

 India Scarlett Willoughby (born 2 September 1965) is an English newsreader, broadcaster, journalist and reality television personality.
-She is Britain's first transgender national television newsreader and the first transgender co-host of an all-women talk show, Loose Women on ITV.
-She is a previous nominee for a British LGBT Award (2017) and winner of the Diversity in Media Award (2017) for Media Moment of the Year (Loose Women).
+She is Britain's first transgender national television newsreader and was the first transgender co-host of all-women talk show, Loose Women.

 Early life

-Willoughby was born and grew up in Carlisle, Cumbria.
+Willoughby was born in London, but grew up in Carlisle, Cumbria.
+She has one son.

 Career

 Willoughby presented the news in the North East and Cumbria as a TV reporter at ITV Border prior to her transition.
+Willoughby left ITV Border in 2010 and from then until 2015 led a double life, from Monday to Friday living in Newcastle under a female name while working in PR, at the weekends returning home to Carlisle under a male name.

-In 2016, she re-joined ITV Border as an on-screen reporter, before moving on a three-month contract to ITV Tyne Tees.
+In 2016, after transitioning, she started working as a freelance reporter for ITV Tyne Tees.

-In 2017, she joined 5News on Channel 5 – becoming Britain's first transgender national television newsreader, reading the lunchtime and evening updates.

-The same year Willoughby was invited onto ITV's Loose Women to tell her story as a guest – but due to the public's response, she was invited back to be a co-host, in a show featuring Priscilla Presley and Russell Watson.
+In 2017, Willoughby joined 5 News on Channel 5 to read the lunchtime and evening updates, becoming Britain's first transgender national television newsreader.
+The same year Willoughby was invited onto ITV's Loose Women as a guest.
+She was later invited back to co-host.

 In January 2018, Willoughby took part in Channel 5's Celebrity Big Brother – Year of the Woman.

 After Celebrity Big Brother, Willoughby became the victim of social media trolling about her looks.
 She described herself as "The most hated transgender person in Britain."
 As a result, she had facial feminisation surgery in Marbella in 2018.

+Willoughby appeared on the opening night of GB News in June 2021.
+She accused the broadcaster Dan Wootton of demonising transgender people.

-Willoughby has since been a regular guest on ITV's Good Morning Britain.
+In 2023, Willoughby was a guest on ITV's Good Morning Britain (GMB) to prove gender choice, and revealed her full passport details to camera.
 She has also appeared on programmes including Channel 5's Most Shocking Celebrity Moments 2018 and When News Goes Horribly Wrong 2018.

-Willoughby left GB News in June 2021 after accusing the broadcaster of demonising transgender people.

 BBC Woman's Hour

-In 2017, Willoughby was interviewed on BBC Woman's Hour by long-time host Jenni Murray.
+In 2017, Willoughby was interviewed by Jenni Murray on BBC Woman's Hour.
 Murray asked Willoughby if she considered herself to be a real woman, to which Willoughby replied "Yes".
 Murray then asked if it was difficult appearing on an all-women show (Loose Women) to talk about women's issues.
 Willoughby replied, "No, because I've always been a woman."

 Murray then asked Willoughby to comment on a story about London's Dorchester Hotel imposing a new dress code on male and female staff telling them not to display body hair on duty.
 Willoughby said she supported the rule – because, in a five-star hotel, she felt staff should be groomed and that customers "didn't want to be served soup by someone grubby with hairy legs, because it's not hygienic."
 Murray later wrote an article in The Times about the interview, stating that transgender women were not real women.